scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 Example of Use
 --------------

-To illustrate the use of PyHRF, we will describe each step needed for the analysis of BOLD data.
+To illustrate the use of PyHRF, we will describe the steps needed for the analysis of BOLD data.
 A jupyter notebook containing the complete code is available at http://www.pyhrf.org/scipy2017_notebook.